 Another action that has also saved us a lot of time and money.
-Online grocery shopping really helps to discipline the food spending.
-It minimises the impulse spending, helps to keep to the weekly grocery list and we know exactly what that weekly shop will cost.
-From the monthly budget we then know what, on average, the weekly shop should cost us.
-If we are a bit over or a bit under we know we will have a bit less or bit more for next weeks spend.
+Online grocery shopping really helps to discipline food spending.
+It minimises impulse spending, helps to keep to the weekly grocery list, and we know exactly what that weekly shop will cost.
+We then know what, on average, the weekly shop should cost us from the monthly budget.
+If we are a bit over or a bit under, we know we will have a bit less or a bit more for next weeks spend.

-The time saving on being able to pay someone else to select the items, pack them and bring them to our door is considerable.
-And now days that my dear wife is not as well, it has been such a big help as I have cared for her at home and not had to worry about trying to fit in a trip to the supermarket for food.
-Normally the night before the delivery is due I will sit down with the shopping list and update the delivery with what is needed.
+The time saving on paying someone else to select the items, pack them and bring them to our door is considerable.
+And nowadays that my dear wife is not as well, it has been such a big help as I have cared for her at home and not had to worry about trying to fit in a trip to the supermarket for food.
+Normally the night before the delivery is due, I will sit down with the shopping list and update the delivery with what is needed.
 Take out anything not required and add anything needed.

 Online also enables me to see any specials that might be offered and see whether these are worthwhile.
-For example we have taken advantage of offers on mouth wash, cereal, potato chips, toilet paper, etc (Im sure there have been others but they don’t spring to mind as Im writing this).
-Of course these “specials” aren’t any good if one just ends up spending more overall.
+For example, we have taken advantage of offers on mouth wash, cereal, potato chips, toilet paper, etc. (I’m sure there have been others, but they don’t spring to mind as I’m writing this).
+Of course, these “specials” aren’t good if one ends up spending more overall.
 And that is where the monthly budget process comes.
 If during a month I’ve spent up on some specials on things I know we use through the year, then the following grocery budgets need to reflect this.

 3. Keep out of the Supermarket

-Even before we started shopping online and doing the grocery list my wife and I decided we would shop for groceries just once a week to see how much money that would save us..
-When we began the financial shake-up back in 2015 I noticed from the bank (and credit card statements) how often we were both “just popping into” the supermarket for a few things.
+Even before we started shopping online and doing the grocery list, my wife and I decided to shop for groceries just once a week to see how much money would save us.
+When we began the financial shake-up back in 2015, I noticed from the bank (and credit card statements) how often we were both “just popping into” the supermarket for a few things.
 And how much that was adding up!

-After implementing this simple behaviour changes, and that is all these top ten tips are, I noticed a change in our spending straight away – with little difference in what we were cooking and eating.
-And if anything less food waste.
-A study back in 2019 found in the UK, where we live, on average families were throwing away approximately £355 ($500 USD) of food a year.
+After implementing these simple behaviour changes, and that is all these top ten tips are, I noticed a change in our spending straight away – with little difference in what we were cooking and eating.
+And if anything, less food waste.
+A study back in 2019 found in the UK, where we live, on average, families were throwing away approximately £355 ($500) of food a year.

 4. Monthly Budget

 We have previously written about the importance of a personal budget or plan when it comes to your money.
 Most of us don’t do them.
-For me it was probably about the control the future me wanted to impose on the current me.
-I didn’t like it one little bit.
+For me, it was probably about the control the future me wanted to impose on the current me.
+I wouldn’t say I liked it one little bit.
 Not that I would have admitted it at the time – but that is probably the truth.
-For many I suspect it is the same.
-In talking about money to many friends and family and asking about this point (when appropriate) the most comment answer is “I don’t know what is going to come up and so can’t plan”.
+For many, I suspect it is the same.
+In talking about money to many friends and family and asking about this point (when appropriate), the most comment answer is “I don’t know what will come up and so can’t plan”.
 Or something like that.

 And to make a monthly budget process worse … it has three parts!